hybridgroup/cylon-sphero/examples/pebble/pebble.markdown

     var Cylon = require('cylon');

-Then whe setup API to listen on port 8080:
+Then we setup API to listen on port 8080:

     Cylon.api({
       host: '0.0.0.0',